Nintynuts/3DMigotoTools/README.md

 It is possible to customise the columns output by the program.

-These can be provided via the command line following the file path or you will be prompted to enter them when required.
+These can be provided via the command line following the file path or entered when required.

-> **_NOTE:_**  If you wish to change the columns being output while operating in `Manual` mode, the function `set-columns` can be used.
+> **_NOTE:_**  You can change the output columns in `Manual` mode with the `set-columns` function.

 The following column ids are valid: